 Who is the GIS Doctor?

 My name is Ben Spaulding and I am a professional geographer.
-I’ve been working in the “geo”fields for over eight years in a number of different positions.
-I was a project manager/web programmer/GIS tech for a web technology start-up, a GIS analyst and developer for a state data center, and now I am analyst for a catastrophic risk modeling firm, where I work with a very talented team designing and executing a variety of technical projects related to the analysis of natural catastrophes.
+I’ve been working in the “geo”fields for over ten years in a number of different positions.
+I was a project manager/web programmer/GIS tech for a web technology start-up, a GIS analyst and developer for a state data center, and now I work in a research department for a catastrophe risk modeling firm, where I work with a very talented team designing and executing a variety of technical projects related to the analysis of natural catastrophes.

 I earned a Ph.D. in geography from UCONN with a focus in geospatial analysis.
-I develop geospatial models, methods of storing and sharing spatial data.
+In my spare time I like to run, garden, and complain about the Red Sox.

 Find me on the web: